Skip to main content

 Smelly urine

-Smelly pee (urine) on its own is not usually a cause for concern.
-There are often things you can do to help your pee return to normal.
+Smelly pee (urine) on its own is not usually something to worry about.
+There are often things you can do to help your pee get back to normal.

 Common causes of smelly pee